 Multifocal contact lenses: They use different zones in the contact to slow down the elongation of the eye, which is the cause of myopia.
 They have been shown to be very effective at reducing progression.

 As our optometrist and contact lens specialist Dr. Schwartz says;

 “The development in contact lens design is amazing, but one of the most incredible is the situation with contact lenses used for myopia control.
 As little as a few years ago, there was not a commercially available product, and today there seem to be new products every time I look.”

 What Age Should My Child Wear Contacts?

-Contact lenses in children 8 and over is perfectly safe and widely favored by both the child and the parent in multiple studies.
-The main question our Optometrist asks the parent is if the child is mature enough to follow the instructions of proper care.
+Contact lenses in young children is perfectly safe and widely favored by both the child and the parent in multiple studies.
+The main question to ask the parent is if the child is mature enough to follow the instructions of proper care.

-Because of the importance of slowing down the progression of myopia in young children who are most prone to high myopia, parents should seriously weigh the benefits and negatives of contact lenses in children as young as 8.
+Because of the importance of slowing down the progression of myopia in young children who are most prone to high myopia, parents should seriously weigh the benefits and negatives of contact lenses in young children.

 Many of our patients from Scarsdale and Hartsdale ask us if glasses are a safer option than contact lenses.
 Research indicates the opposite, as contacts prevent serious eye disease which results from myopia progression and decreases the risk of sports-related eye injuries that are so common with eyeglasses.